P-HOW/proof-of-training/README.md

     - [SEO-friendly URLs](#seo-friendly-urls)
 - [License](#license)
 - [Links](#links)

-## Layer-1 Implementation and Tests
+## Introduction

-This section focuses on two fundamental aspects of our Layer-1 (L1) implementation, namely:
+This repo provides a miniature kernel realization of various components of the Decentralized Training Network (DTN) based on Proof-of-Training (POT).
+It primarily focuses on several fundamental aspects of both our Layer-1 (L1) and Layer-2 (L2) implementations.

 - **Global Ledger Maintenance and Synchronization**
 - Multisignature Coordination

+## Layer-1 Implementation and Tests

 Our L1 implementation uses the [Practical Byzantine Fault Tolerance (PBFT)](https://pmg.csail.mit.edu/papers/osdi99.pdf) protocol, which ensures consensus among nodes in a distributed network, even in the presence of malicious nodes or if certain nodes fail.